 A resume can seem pointless when you’re still in high school.
 You’re likely imagining a stuffy document with a ton of impressive job titles and bulleted lists of important milestones at those impressive careers as long as your arm.

 Approach your resume the same way you would approach a college application or scholarship application: how do you best capture your strengths to prove that you've got what it takes?
-While you're thinking about your qualifications, check out our comprehensive list of Scholarships or browse to find the College that's best for you.

 The best resumes are actually no more than a page and are carefully worded to show off your best attributes.
 We all have to start somewhere and your high school career (yes, career) has just as many important moments to document.
 It’s just a matter of identifying them.